 Casual taxable person / Non-Resident taxable person

 Agents of a supplier & Input service distributor

 Those paying tax under the reverse charge mechanism

-Person who supplies via e-commerce aggregator
+A person who supplies via an e-commerce aggregator

 Every e-commerce aggregator